In Memory of Detective Giles Landry

 As we write about Detective Landry, we are again reminded about the toll a family takes when a peace officer is killed in the line of duty.
 Detective Landry had a wife, a daughter, three siblings, and his parents survived him as well.
 We hear all the time from people of all walks of life they say it is the worst feeling to outlive your children, and yet this something we visit upon families of peace officers over and over and over again.
 And while the world continues, these families are left to grieve for a lifetime.

 Nothing captures this sentiment more so than Detective Landry’s own sister’s (Denise Landry Theriault) words, on his posthumous birthday: “Happy birthday big brother.
-Not a day goes by that you are thought of or spoken of.
+Not a day goes by that you are not thought of or spoken of.
 You will forever be my hero!”

 He’s a hero to us Ms. Landry Theriault, and we can’t stop talking about him either.